-Country music's favorite foursome is comprised of songwriting partners Karen Fairchild, Kimberly Schlapman, Phillip Sweet and Jimi Westbrook, and they've been that way for two decades, which has a lot to do with their amazingly tight harmonies and on-stage chemistry.
+Country music's favorite foursome is comprised of songwriting partners Karen Fairchild, Kimberly Schlapman, Phillip Sweet, and Jimi Westbrook, and they've been that way for two decades, which has a lot to do with their amazingly tight harmonies and on-stage chemistry.

-Throughout their two decades and four record deals, Little Big Town explored a range of sounds, and every time they found an increasing amount of success.
-But over the past three records in particular, Little Big Town created an increasingly diverse range of sounds.
+Throughout their two decades and four record deals, Little Big Town has explored a range of sounds, and every time they found an increasing amount of success.
+But over the past three records, in particular, Little Big Town created an increasingly diverse range of sounds.
 They explored more and more topics in their songwriting and song selection, and they won over the industry outside of Nashville.

 10. "Day Drinking"

-The first single off their critically acclaimed 2014 album Pain Killer, "Day Drinking" is a nice balance to the band's increasingly eclectic sound.
+The first single off their critically acclaimed 2014 album Pain Killer, "Day Drinking," is a nice balance to the band's increasingly eclectic sound.
 It's about as close to a typical country song as they've come in the past five or more years, but it's still produced in an incredibly interesting way.
-It's a great example of taking a commonplace topic in country (drinking) and still making it unique.
+It's a great example of taking a commonplace topic in country music (drinking) and still making it unique.

 9. "Your Side Of The Bed"